 It raises money

-Some states have dedicated part of their lottery funds to addressing the problem of gambling addiction.
+Some states have dedicated part of their Result HK funds to addressing the problem of gambling addiction.
 Others have transferred these funds to the general fund to help cover budget shortfalls in important areas of community life.
 Regardless of the use of the money, critics point out that there is little evidence to suggest that the lottery has increased overall funding.
 However, it’s possible that the money from lottery sales has spurred the growth of discretionary funds for schools.